grycap/im/doc/source/manual.rst

 .. confval:: DATA_FILE

    Full path to the data file.
+   **Removed in version IM version 1.5.0**
    The default value is :file:`/etc/im/inf.dat`.

 .. confval:: DATA_DB

-   Save IM data into a MySQL DB instead of a file.
+   The URL to access the database to store the IM data.
+   It can be a MySQL DB: 'mysql://username:password@server/db_name' or a SQLite one: 'sqlite:///etc/im/inf.dat'.
-   Using this format: 'mysql://username:password@server/db_name' The default value is None.
+   The default value is ``sqlite:///etc/im/inf.dat``.

 .. confval:: USER_DB